cnf-sites/cnf-blog-congo/content/blog/spring-batch/spring-batch-tasklet-example/index.md

 ![spring batch tasklet maven project](spring-batch-tasklet-maven-project.png)

-The Maven and Spring Boot setup are identical to a previous [Spring Batch example](/spring-batch-example.html) so we will not cover them in this post.
+The Maven and Spring Boot setup are identical to a previous [Spring Batch Hello World example]({{< ref "/blog/spring-batch/spring-batch-example" >}}) so we will not cover them in this post.

 ## Creating a Spring Batch Tasklet